Baba is You Uses Rules as Gameplay

 Respect Your Player’s Time

-Every extra click, slow animation, or backtrack is a tax on fun.
-Baba keeps its loop tight: instant resets, short levels, no busywork.
+Baba keeps player movement very tight with instant resets and short levels.
+There really isn’t any busywork (buying supplies from stores, or refueling).
 I go over this a lot in my previous blog posts: how less buttons are more fun because the player can actually play the game, and experiment for themselves.

 For games that are as simple as Baba is You, keeping each level small and compact adds a niche to the game: it makes you feel like you can get a quick game in during study breaks, on the go, or right before bed.